LeyangXue/SpatialKcorePercolation/README.md

 4. Run the code to execute the k-core percolation simulations and generate the data.

 ### Plotting Figures
-Once you have completed the network generation and k-core percolation simulation, you can plot the figures to visualize the results.
+Once network generation and k-core percolation simulation are complete, you can plot the figures to visualize the results.
 1. Open the Python script containing the plotting functions (e.g., `\figure3\code\plot_figure3.py`) in a text editor.
-2. Ensure that the `packagepath`, `networkpath`, `resultpath` are correctly configured。
+2. Ensure that the `packagepath`, `networkpath`, `resultpath` are correctly configured.
 3. Execute the plotpinfty function with the appropriate parameters to generate the plot.

 ## Prerequisites
-Before running the code, make sure you have the following installed:
+Before running the code, make sure the following are installed:

 - Python 3.x
 - NumPy